Overview

 DO put the address in a single column

-When forward geocoding, ideally you should put the entire address into a single column to reduce the chance we make a mistake when assembling the address pieces.
+When forward geocoding, ideally you should put the entire address in a single column to reduce the chance we make a mistake when assembling the address pieces.

 Good: